An e-file rejection just means that some things on your return don't match the IRS database.

 - IND-516-01: If the Primary Taxpayer is claimed as an exemption in the return, then the Primary SSN must not be the same as a Dependent SSN on another return

-Time-saving Tip: If what you originally entered is correct, you won't be able to e-file.
-There's probably a data mismatch at the government, a dependent that's already been claimed, or some other situation beyond your control that prevents your return from being e-filed.
+If what you originally entered is correct or if you made the necessary changes and you’re still getting rejected, you won't be able to e-file.
+There's probably a data mismatch at the government, a dependent that's already been claimed, or some other situation beyond your control that's preventing your return from being e-filed.
 In these cases, go ahead and file a paper return, rather than wasting your time trying to "fix" something you can't fix.